tonnylitao/ContactsApp/README.md

-# Contacts
+# Contacts mobile app

-a small mobile app in: iOS UIKit, iOS SwiftUI, Android, Android Compose and React SAP, it's a demostrate how to programming for mobile rather than for platforms.
+A small app will be implemented in iOS UIKit/SwiftUI, Android nonCompose/Compose and React SAP, it demostrates how to develop mobile apps in different platforms.
 It's not about cross-platform. it's about taking fully advantage of best part of Swift, Kotlin and JS.

 <p float="left">
  <img src="/Design/ios-screenshot/home.png" width="250">